rojo-rbx/rbx-dom/docs/xml.md

 All other attributes are OPTIONAL.
 This includes those produced by Roblox Studio.

-As stated under [File Structure](#file-structure), this element MUST be the beginning and end of the file.

 ## Meta

 This element represents a single key-value pair of metadata for the file.
 There MAY be any number of `Meta` elements in a document but they MUST all be under the `roblox` element.